N/A

 Nametag uncovers North Korean IT workers and other bad actors before they can set passwords and enroll in multi-factor authentication with Okta and your other identity directories.
 Deepfake Defense™ identity verification prevents imposters from continuing, while legitimate users can proceed to provision their accounts without IT support.
 Only Nametag protects both password and MFA enrollment.

-Nametag covers these securtiy and usability gaps in Okta with easy self-service workflows backed by Deepfake Defense™ identity assurance.
-Employees simply verify their identity with Nametag, then reset and then re-enroll their Okta passwords and MFA, all on their own.
-Deepfake Defense™ stops AI-powered bad actors, while self-service account recovery options eliminate the need for helpdesk intervention.
+Nametag covers these gaps with self-service account recovery backed by Deepfake Defense™ identity verification.
+Employees simply verify their identity with Nametag, then reset their Okta passwords and MFA, all on their own.
+Deepfake Defense stops AI-powered bad actors, while self-service workflows eliminates the need for helpdesk intervention.
+What's more, Nametag works across all of your identity directories.
+So if you use another identity provider on top of Okta, you're covered with Nametag.

-3. Secure self-service account unlocks.
+3. Self-service account unlocks.

 Okta account lockouts can be annoying and costly.
 They affect employees, helpdesks, IT and security teams alike.
 The lockout challenge is a hard one to solve: if IT makes it too easy to unlock an account, threat actors could exploit this.
 But if the unlock process is too long and cumbersome, frustrated employees will make their voices heard.